Pace1337/TicTacToe/README.md

 Here X is playing.
 ![Image showing player O name highlighted indicating player O is playing](images/O_is_playing.png) Here player O is playing.
-It also has some other secret functions too
+The game also has some other secret functions too

 ## Some secret functions